 You might find yourself thinking, “It is not too cold—why is my battery dying?”
 This is a common issue for drivers in the south.
 The freezing winter temperature does put stress on your battery, but this is not often what kills your battery.
 Ultimately, the true killer of car batteries is the summer’s heat.
 It causes internal battery corrosion and evaporates the electrolytes that your battery relies on.

 Summer damage then leaves your battery unable to fight off the stress of cold weather.
 For drivers in the south, this means that your car battery faces extensive summer deterioration.
 Then, when the weather becomes cold, your battery does not have the structural integrity to manage the added seasonal challenges.
+If you need help getting to the mechanic for a battery replacement, here is our guide to helping your vehicle start when it is struggling in the cold.

 Tips for Protecting Your Car in the Winter

 Thankfully, there are some steps you can take to combat winter battery troubles.
-Here are some tips on protecting your battery from the impacts of the cold weather.
+Here are some tips on protecting your battery from the impacts of cold weather.

 - Address corrosion: Corrosion on your battery can drain its charge.
 It can also inhibit the electrical conduction that is responsible for starting your vehicle.
 If your vehicle is having a hard time starting, corrosion may be the source of these issues—not necessarily your battery.
 That is, you may be able to extend your battery lifespan by having a technician clean or replace your corroded terminal ends.